yuyang339/cs140e-21spr/labs/README.md

     echoing a program to `/pi/run` to run it.

-    This lab is a great example of the power of Unix's simple, powerful OO-interface that lets you package a variety of disparete things as files, directories, links and interact with them using a uniform set of verbs (e.g., `open()-read()-write()-close()`).
+    This lab is a great example of the power of Unix's simple, powerful OO-interface that lets you package a variety of disparate things as files, directories, links and interact with them using a uniform set of verbs (e.g., `open()-read()-write()-close()`).